bamason2/ttp451-module/docs/labs/Lesson_2.md

 There are four distinct tasks in this exercise, which are listed below:

 - Generate several DoE proposals
-- DoE Testing and evaluation
+- DoE Testing and Evaluation
 - Constrained Designs
 - Optional Exercise

-Before you begin dowload the files required for this exercise from LEARN or [here](https://lunet-my.sharepoint.com/:u:/g/personal/ttbm2_lunet_lboro_ac_uk/EdY_zo2jZgZFnWikxFrXx9wBpgXgi9jIybiiGc8buIoOdw?e=UjmUY9)
+Before you begin, download the files required for this exercise from LEARN or [here](https://lunet-my.sharepoint.com/:u:/g/personal/ttbm2_lunet_lboro_ac_uk/EdY_zo2jZgZFnWikxFrXx9wBpgXgi9jIybiiGc8buIoOdw?e=UjmUY9)

 ---